-For the period ended 31 March 2024
+For the year ended 31 December 2024

 1 Corporate information

 Livestock Feeds Plc was incorporated on 20th March,1963 and commenced business on 20th May, 1963.
 The Company was quoted on the Nigerian Stock Exchange in 1978.
 The Company is engaged principally in the manufacturing and marketing of animal feeds and concentrates.
 The registered office of the Company is located at 1 Henry Carr Street, Ikeja Lagos.
 The parent Company is UAC of Nigeria Plc.